Shopgirl: Cast

-Production notes
+Production

 In Steve Martin's original novella, Mirabelle was employed by Neiman Marcus.
 According to Evolution of a Novella: The Making of Shopgirl, a bonus feature on the DVD release, Saks Fifth Avenue actively pursued participation in the film by presenting a proposal to the producers and director and promising full cooperation with filming schedules.
-The gloves in the counter are not from Saks, but a boutique in Toronto, where some of the film was shot.
+The gloves in the counter are not from Saks, but a boutique in Toronto, where part of the film was shot.

-According to Martin's book Born Standing Up, there are many parallels to Martin's own life.
+According to Martin's 2007 memoir Born Standing Up, there are many parallels to his own life.
 Early in his career, he lost a girlfriend to an older, suave gentleman resembling Ray Porter, real-life Mason Williams.
-Williams had a house that matches the description of Ray Porter's, it overlooked Los Angeles from roughly the same vantage point and the descriptions of the two houses are the same.
+Williams had a house that matches the description of Ray Porter's: it overlooked Los Angeles from roughly the same vantage point and the descriptions of the two houses are the same.
 Williams was an actuary at one point, whereas Porter was a logician.
 Martin and Williams both vied for the attention of a girlfriend, Nina.
-The relationship ended when Martin, much like the Schwartzman character, goes on a cross-country tour as a roadie.
+The relationship ended when Martin, much like Schwartzman's character, goes on a cross-country tour as a roadie.
 These parallels make the novella somewhat autobiographical.

-In addition, Mirabelle is partially based on artist Allyson Hollingsworth, who was a consultant to the movie and had a relationship with Martin in the 90s.
-Photographs and drawings attributed to Mirabelle in the movie are by Hollingsworth.
+In addition, Mirabelle is partially based on artist Allyson Hollingsworth, who was a consultant for the film and had a relationship with Martin in the 1990s.
+Photographs and drawings attributed to Mirabelle in the film are by Hollingsworth.

 Martin had Tom Hanks in mind for the role of Ray Porter at the time he was writing the screenplay, but director Anand Tucker felt that Martin was so close to the material and had such a strong understanding of the character that Martin should play the part himself.
 After auditioning numerous actresses, he knew Claire Danes was perfect for the role of Mirabelle as soon as she began reading lines with Martin.
-He found Jeremy much more difficult to cast, and remembered Jason Schwartzman (but not his name) from his performance in Rushmore only two weeks before filming was scheduled to begin.
+He found Jeremy much more difficult to cast and remembered Jason Schwartzman (but not his name) from his performance in Rushmore only two weeks before filming was scheduled to begin.

 The apartment building used for Mirabelle's residence is located at 1630 Griffith Park Boulevard in Los Angeles.

 The songs "Lily & Parrots", "Carry Me Ohio" and "Make Like Paper" were written and performed by Mark Kozelek.
 Tucker remembered him from his appearance in Almost Famous and cast him as the lead singer of Hot Tears.
 Both "Carry Me Ohio" and "Lily and Parrots" were tracks on Ghosts of the Great Highway, the first CD released by Kozelek's real-life band Sun Kil Moon.
 "Make Like Paper" was a track from Songs for a Blue Guitar, an album by Kozelek's earlier band Red House Painters.

 The film premiered at the Toronto International Film Festival in September 2005.
-It was shown at the Chicago International Film Festival and the Austin Film Festival before going into limited release in the US.
+It was shown at the Chicago International Film Festival and the Austin Film Festival before going into limited release in the United States.